Associate Professor, Department of Physics

-The focus of my current research is on the holographic gauge/gravity duality, which offers a window into the microscopic structure of spacetime as well as new techniques to probe quantum phases of matter that are strongly interacting.
+My current research focuses on the holographic gauge/gravity duality, which gives us a window into the microscopic structure of spacetime and new techniques to probe quantum phases of matter that are strongly interacting.

 My work is funded by the National Science Foundation as well as Lehigh University.

 I teach courses across all levels, from freshman seminars to graduate classes: